rsissman15/phase-3-final-project-frontend/README.md

 # Flex Phase 3 Build 3 Frontend
-This is a frontend application for a task planner app.
+This is a frontend application for a meal planner app.
 The objective of this is to showcase what I did for Flatiron School

 ### Requirments
 * node version 14.17.5